 Snappers on the deep spots and some good Amberjacks and occasional Grouper on those wrecks too.
 Along with those larger full grown Bonito we are now seeing as expected larger numbers of the small juvenile Bonito that we love to use as live baits.
 Wahoo and bigger Kings have a soft spot for them and we are naturally doing more of that style of fishing now that those little “Bullett” Bonito are available for us.

 Enjoy the photos of some of our recent anglers who have joined us here aboard our Marlin My Darlins and Happy Holiday wishes and tight lines too all.
-Rick, Matt, Tommy K, Nate, JJ, Allen & Cameron
+JJ, Matt, Tommy K, Nate, JJ, Allen & Cameron